felixokpalaima/altschool-assignment/README.md

 As shown in the image above, the Account expires on 1st September, 2023 which is exactly two weeks from the day it was created.

 The next step in the process, we are going to create a group called 'altschool' and then add the user to this group.
-- As shown in the image below, in the first line, we created the group 'altschool.
+- As shown in the image below, in the first line, we created the group 'altschool'.
 - In the second command, we added the user 'felix-altschool' to the group 'altschool'.
 - This was confirmed in the third command which listed what groups felix-altschool belonged.